COSTCO WHOLESALE CANADA LTD.

 TABLE OF CONTENTS

-AND IN THE MATTER OF a decision of the President of the Canada Border Services Agency, dated October 10, 2012, with respect to a request for re-determination pursuant to subsection 60(4) of the Customs Act.
+AND IN THE MATTER OF a decision of the President of the Canada Border Services Agency, dated February 16, 2017, with respect to a request for review of an advance ruling on tariff classification pursuant to subsection 60(4) of the Customs Act.

 Please address all communications to: